 Visit the page at http://localhost:3000, right-click, select “inspect,” and navigate to the network tab in the Inspector.
 Upon refreshing the page, you should see the main.css size, which should now be 31.5 KB.

-Configure the PurgeCSS
+Configure the PurgeCSS (with caution)

 Install the plugin with the following command: